appsquickly/typhoon/README.md

 When I say Spring-like, I mean only that it supports the above.
 It does not mean XML! . .
 Initially I've provided an XML implementation, because it was the fastest way I could satisfactorily meet the above goals.
-I think it's already fast andeffective, especially if you use AppCode with XML-schema completion. . .
+I think it's already rapid and effective, especially if you use AppCode with XML-schema completion. . .
 But, the real idea is to decouple the internal componet model from the definitions, because this provides all of the flexibility.
 XML will still serve as the basis for the GUI-tool.
 (And hey, it worked for Apple with Interface Builder and StoryBoard, didn't it?) . .
 DSL will be a separate ComponentFactory sub-class.